What Began As A Dream...

 Arriving in America

-After a few years in Austria and Bavaria, Konstantin was not satisfied with the opportunities.
-Possibilities for life in Canada or the United States was more appealing.
+After a few years in Austria and Bavaria, Konstantin was not satisfied with the opportunities he found.
+Possibilities for life in Canada or the United States were more appealing.
 On December 15, 1951, the USNS General R.M.
 Blatchford sailed into the New York Harbor carrying Konstantin, Eugenia, and their three children.
-They moved into a dingy apartment in Lower Manhattan and Konstantin worked as a dishwasher at night.
-The apartment was small for five adults, infested with cockroaches and, in the midst of New York City winter, quite cold.
-He arrived in the United States with no professional contacts, very little money, no English and no prospects, but he brought with him thirty years of experience, a passion for science, an indomitable confidence and a driving ambition to distinguish himself.
+They moved into a dingy apartment in Lower Manhattan with Konstantin working as a dishwasher at night.
+The apartment was small for five adults, was infested with cockroaches, and amid New York City winter quite cold.
+He arrived in the United States with no professional contacts, very little money, no English, and no prospects.
+However, he brought thirty years of experience, a passion for science, an indomitable confidence, and a driving ambition to distinguish himself.

 1951